ahartness/hrtns-noctalia-plugins/README.md

-# NordVPN Status - Noctalia Bar Widget
+# Noctalia Plugins Repository

+This repository contains Noctalia plugins.
+It is structured to support multiple plugins over time.

+Currently, the only plugin included is the NordVPN plugin in `nordvpn/`.

+## Current Plugin: NordVPN

-This plugin adds a NordVPN status widget to the Noctalia bar and a control panel for common NordVPN actions.
+The NordVPN plugin adds a NordVPN status widget to the Noctalia bar and a control panel for common NordVPN actions.

-## Features
+### Features

 - Shows VPN status directly in the bar (`connected`, `disconnected`, or `unknown` while loading)
 - Displays server location in the bar when connected